PaulskPt/MQTT_UnoR4W_and_Presto/README.md

    Altitude = 64.54 m
    Humidity = 49.63 %rH
    ```
-   The payload of the MQTT message also contains a datetime string at the end in the format "yyyy-mo-ddThh:mi:ss"
+   The payload of the MQTT message contains a datetime string and a msgID at the end in the format (e.g.:) "datetime":"2025-06-20T11:56:34" and "msgID":"125".

 ## Example